EFTEC/UsagiMQ/README.md

 ![logo](visio/logo.png "logo")

 # UsagiMQ
 A simplest Message Queue by using Redis and PHP in a single box (one class)

-## Why i should use a Message Queue (MQ)?
+## Why I should use a Message Queue (MQ)?

-Lets say the next example, a system where one system sends information to another, for example a web client and a web service.
+Let’s say the next example, a system where one system sends information to another, for example a web client and a web service.

 If the webservice is doing a **slow operation and its receiving the information of many clients** at once then, sooner or later, the system could collapses or bottleneck.